 Does a Ball Python Bite Hurt?

-Non-venomous snakes, Ball Pythons bites are not dangerous.
+As non-venomous snakes, Ball Python bites are not dangerous.
 Nor are they extremely painful.
 While all snake teeth are super sharp, Ball Pythons don’t have powerful jaws.
-They strangle their prey to death and don’t use their teeth quite as much as other snake species might do.
+They strangle their prey to death and don’t use their teeth quite as much as other snake species might.

 A Ball Python bite may feel as bad as a paper cut, stubbed toe, or hitting your funny bone.
 It basically feels like a series of small pinpricks.